Internet at sea: 5G, Satellite, Starlink, which solution to choose?

 Traditional satellites

 Another alternative is to use satellite networks dedicated to communication at sea.
 These networks, such as Iridium and Inmarsat, offer global coverage and reliable connectivity in remote coastal areas.
-However, these solutions can be expensive and connection speeds limited.
+However, these solutions can be costly and connection speeds limited.

 Iridium Go

-The Iridium GO hotspot is available to buy individually for €924 inc VAT.
-It also comes in a 'marine' pack that includes an external antenna and other accessories for €1380 inc VAT.
+The Iridium GO hotspot is available for individual purchase for 924 € incl.
+VAT.
+It is also offered in a "marine" pack that includes an external antenna and other accessories for a price of 1380 € incl.
+VAT.

-There is a prepaid annual subscription option that offers 3,000 text messages or 1,000 voice minutes or 30,000 units for €870 excluding VAT.
-Another option is the "unlimited data" subscription priced at €179 excluding VAT per month.
+There's a prepaid annual subscription option that offers 3,000 SMS or 1,000 voice minutes or 30,000 units for €870 excluding VAT.
+Another option is the "unlimited data" subscription priced at 179 € ex VAT per month.

 However, the'Iridium GO only offers a transmission speed of 2.4 kbps (kilobits per second)!
 In terms of bandwidth and throughput, this translates into 18 kb (kilobytes) per minute or 1 MB (megabyte) per hour.